Bletchley railway station: Southern

-Service summary

 Location

 The station is on Sherwood Drive in Old Bletchley, near the B4034.
 The nearest post-code is MK3 6DZ.
 In the chainage notation traditionally used on the railway, its location on the West Coast Main Line is 46 mi 54 ch from Euston; to Oxford on the former Varsity line the distance is 31 mi 48 ch; and to Bedford it is 16 mi 51 ch.